-4.1 Interview Design
+4.1 Interview design

-- 1. Selection of respondents: The first step was the selection of the respondents.
+- 1. Selection of respondents.
+The first step was the selection of the respondents.
 The researchers managed to communicate with 67 individuals who are bank customers.
-The respondents were all adults and majority of them (48%) were between 41-50 years old, while the minority (6.3%) were under the age of 30.
-72.1% were men while 27.9% were women.
-Regarding the education level, 49.3% holds a master's degree and 43.9% holds a bachelor's degree.
-The basic criteria taken into account for the selection of the respondents were not specific as the only element that should be taken into account was their coordination with one of the big four Greek banks.
-As a result, the convenient sampling was followed. - 2.
-Preparation, interview planning: The second step was the creation of the interview questions.
+The basic criteria taken into account for the selection of the respondents were not specific as the only element that should be taken into account was their coordination with one of the big four Greek banks, so the convenient sampling was followed. - 2.
+Preparation, interview planning.
+The second step was the creation of the interview questions.
 The interview questions arose after the completion of the literature review to better answer the main research questions.
 The interviews created were based on three thematic axes/themes that coincided with the purpose of the research findings and research questions (see Table 1).
-Each theme consisted of specific questions for data collection. - The first theme consisted of 7 questions related to the recognition of CSR by consumers and whether they knew CSR programs of the banks they cooperate with. - The second theme consisted of 6 questions based on consumer's criteria in choosing a bank.
+Each theme consisted of specific questions for data collection. - The first theme consisted of 7 questions related to the recognition of CSR by consumers and whether they knew CSR programs of the banks they cooperate with.

+- The second theme consisted of 6 questions based on • consumers' criteria in choosing a bank.
 The aim was to indicate whether CSR was one of the main criteria for choosing a bank.
-Emphasis was also placed on the question of whether CSR actions benefited themselves as customers or only the banks as organizations.

-• The third theme consisted of 5 questions related to the feeling and attraction of consumers due to CSR actions performed by their banks.
+Emphasis was also placed on the question of whether CSR actions benefited themselves as customers or only the banks as organizations. - The third theme consisted of 5 questions related to the feeling • and attraction of consumers due to CSR actions performed by their banks.
 The variables of loyalty, safety, and trust played a major role here as they are very important elements related to consumer behaviors (Rita, Oliveira & Farisa, 2019).

-Table 1.
-The thematic axes
+Table 1 The thematic axes

-Thematic Axis 1

-Recognition of CSR by the consumers 7 questions

-Thematic Axis 2

-CSR as a bank selection criterion 6 questions

-Thematic Axis 3

-The effect of CSR on creating loyalty in the banking sector 5 questions
+Thematic Axis 1 Recognition of CSR by the consumers 7 questions Thematic Axis 2 CSR as a bank selection criterion 6 questions Thematic Axis 3 The effect of CSR on creating loyalty in the banking sector 5 questions